plausible/website/_posts/2020-11-11-privacy-web-analytics-and-do-i-need-a-privacy-policy-for-my-website-1.md

 ### What should privacy policy include?

 Different laws require different disclosures.
-But in general, your goal should be to describe what personal data you collect, how you do it and what you use it for.
+Your goal should be to describe what personal data you collect, how you do it and what you use it for.
 List third-party services that you use, what you use them for and link to their privacy policies for further details.

 Here are some of the things you should consider to include in your privacy policy: